Intermediate20 min readUniversal

 ABB Communications Example for Sensor Integration

 Complete working example demonstrating Communications implementation for Sensor Integration using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Sensor Integration Control